nothke/UnityDOTSGotchas/README.md

 ```

 You can even wrap BlobAssetReference into a NativeArray to return it, for example to build a Unity.Physics.Collider inside a job.

+## Game fails to build with CreateEntity/AddComponent EntityCommandBuffer job

+Creating entities/adding components is currently not supported by the Burst compiler.
+If you wish to add CreateEntity/AddComponent commands to the EntityCommandBuffer in a job, you should not `[BurstCompile]` it.

+^ To be changed in the next Burst version.